We answer some of the more frequently asked questions. Please contact us if your question remains unanswered.

 Tightening public health regulations give our best chance at reducing cannabis-related harms.
 The Cannabis Control Bill proposes regulating potency, packaging, pricing and portion size.
 Public education campaigns will inform people about the harms from cannabis, and encourage people to consume less.

-We might see overall cannabis use go up a bit, especially in the early days.
+We might see overall cannabis use go up slightly, especially in the early days.
 Though, a year after Canada legalised cannabis, overall use is the same as before legalisation.
-And In US States which have legalised, cannabis use in youth has actually decreased.
+And In US States which have legalised, cannabis use in young people has actually decreased.

 The Cannabis Control Bill prioritises public health and safety and introduces a government-licenced production and retail market.
 Products will be clearly labelled, and potency will be regulated and controlled.
 There will be limits on personal use and sales will be restricted to those over 20.
 These regulations should mean harmful cannabis use will go down, especially over the longer term.

 The Cannabis Control Bill encourages people to consume less often and consume less potent products.
 A levy will allocate funds for drug education and treatment, meaning those who are struggling with their use or are likely to run into problems down the track can get help.

 The Cannabis Control Bill restricts cannabis sales to people over 20.
 The Government chose that age because they are concerned that cannabis can affect brain development and is particularly risky for younger users.
 Setting the limit at 20 strikes a sensible balance between limiting consumption by young people and recognising the advantages of allowing them access to products that carry health warnings and potency controls.

 Drug driving will remain illegal.
 We are expecting the Government to invest some of the new cannabis levy into a public education campaign around drug driving, using some of the same techniques that have been so successful in changing behaviour around drunk driving.
 It’s likely more resources will go into testing drivers for impairment, for both drugs and alcohol.